giantswarm/harbor-operator-app/docs/ops-recipe/harborDownOrUnhealthy.md

 - This will return all current ingresses for the cluster and the domain that they use.
 This domain will be the one you want to append to `core.harbor` and `notary.harbor`.
 For example Grizzly cluster would be: `core.harbor.happaapi.grizzly.gaws.gigantic.io`.

-- Check that the nginx ingress class has the following annotation:
+- Check that the ingress class has the following annotation:

 `ingressclass.kubernetes.io/is-default-class: "true"`